 Figure 7.8: The suffix tree for ggcgctgcgcc\$ with leaf annotation.
+For convenience, a second sentinel character # has been added to the left at index position 0.

-The leaf annotation gives us the character upon which we decide the left-maximality of a repeat, plus a position where a repeated string occurs.
+The leaf annotation gives us the character upon which we decide the left-maximality of a repeat-pair, plus a position where a repeated string occurs.
 We only have to combine this information at the branching nodes appropriately.

-This is done in the second phase of the algorithm: In a bottom-up traversal, the repeats are reported and simultaneously the annotation for the branching nodes is computed.
+This is done in the second phase of the algorithm: In a bottom-up traversal, the repeatpairs are reported and simultaneously the annotation for the branching nodes is computed.
 A bottom-up traversal means that a branching node is visited only after all of its children have been visited.